U.S. pledges to halve its emissions by 2030 as Biden opens climate summit | Headlines

 U.S. pledges to halve its emissions by 2030 as Biden opens climate summit

-The Biden administration on Thursday pledged to slash U.S. greenhouse gas emissions by 50%-52% from 2005 levels by 2030, a new target it hopes will spur other big emitter countries to raise their ambition to combat climate change.
-The goal, unveiled at the start of a two-day climate summit hosted by Democratic President Joe Biden, comes as the United States seeks to reclaim global leadership in the fight against global warming after former President Donald Trump withdrew the country from international efforts to cut emissions.
+The Biden administration on Thursday pledged to slash U.S. greenhouse gas emissions in half by 2030, a new target it hopes will spur other big emitter countries to raise their ambition to combat climate change.
+The United States, the world's second-leading emitter after China, seeks to reclaim global leadership in the fight against global warming after former President Donald Trump withdrew the country from international efforts to cut emissions.
+President Joe Biden unveiled the goal to cut emissions by 50%-52% from 2005 levels at the start of a two-day virtual climate summit.

+"This is the decade we must make decisions that will avoid the worst consequences of the climate crisis," Biden said at the White House.
+British Prime Minister Boris Johnson said the new U.S. goal was "game changing."

+Japan raised its target for cutting emissions to 46% by 2030, responding to U.S. diplomacy and domestic companies and environmentalists, who wanted even higher goals.
+Canada's Prime Minster Justin Trudeau also announced an emissions cut of 40%-45% by 2030 below 2005 levels.

 Biden's recently introduced $2.3 trillion infrastructure plan contains numerous measures that could deliver some of the emissions cuts needed this decade, including a clean energy standard to achieve net zero emissions in the power sector by 2035 and moves to electrify the vehicle fleet.
 But the measures need to be passed by Congress before becoming reality.

 The new administration has come under heavy pressure from environmental groups, some corporate leaders, the UN secretary general and foreign governments to set a target to cut emissions by at least 50% this decade to encourage other countries to set their own ambitious emissions goals.
-Biden announced the number at the start of a climate summit on Thursday that will be attended by leaders from the world's biggest emitters, including China.
+The summit was attended by leaders from the world's biggest emitters, including China.

 "When we close this summit on Friday, we will unmistakably communicate ... the U.S. is back," he said.